Arish089/Task-Management-App/README.md

 *Run the application* :
  npm run dev

-2. Ive used db.json as database here to store and manipulate the data which needs to be connected to the json-server
+2. I've used db.json as database here to store and manipulate the data which needs to be connected to the json-server

 3. Apart from "CRUD" operation, I've also included sorting and filtering functionalities to enhance the app.